Jax-Core/Keylaunch/README.md

 3. Click on the pen icon and click Quick Setup to automatically input the fields.
 4. Click on the edit... button, then click a key on your keyboard and select one or multiple modifier keys from the horizontal list
 5. Activate keylaunch and viola!

+### Change icon
+You can:
+- Make a .Lnk shortcut, change the icon of that and select the .Lnk as the action or
+- Paste an png image in `Documents\Rainmeter\CoreData\Keylaunch\IconCache`
+- Configure the action in core
+- Click on the icon and change the value to the image's name, then press enter and confirm.

 ## Contact me
 Join the discord server! https://discord.gg/JmgehPSDD6